ACER Registration Code

 - spin-off from a registered market participant;

-Indeed, the implementation of the above improvement could have a merit for the proper identification of wholesale energy market participants.
+Indeed, the implementation of the above improvement could have a merit for the proper identification of wholesale energy market participants and ensuing transformations.

 Frequently Asked Questions (FAQs) on REMIT transaction reporting